University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 In this section, you will repeat the snippy and snippy-core analyses using a more closely related reference genome and regenerate the phylogenomic tree.
 You will then compare the new tree with the one generated above to investigate how the choice of reference genome affects the resulting phylogenomic relationships.

-**9.1 Create additional directories and get reference genome required for this section of the practical**
+## 9.1 Additional directories and data

 Add additional directories: